jedisct1/rust-jwt-simple/README.md

 `jwt-simple` can be compiled out of the box to WebAssembly/WASI.
 It is fully compatible with Fastly _Compute_ service.
 On WASI runtimes that support it, the [`wasi-crypto` feature](#faster-and-safer-crypto-on-wasi-with-wasi-crypto) offloads RSA and AES-GCM operations to the host, making them both much faster and safer against side-channel attacks.

-Important: JWT's purpose is to verify that data has been created by a party knowing a secret key.
-It does not provide any kind of confidentiality: JWT data is simply encoded as Base64, and is not encrypted.
+The claims in a signed JWT are Base64url-encoded and can be read without a key.
+Use JWE when the claims must be encrypted.

-## Usage
+## Using jwt-simple

 `cargo.toml`: